travelgateX/documentation-site/content/hotelx/plugins/add_parameterX.md

 +++
 title = "Add Parameter"
 pagetitle = "Add Parameter"
-description = "Allows add parameter to the access created for a supplier" icon = "fa-cog" weight = 3 alwaysopen = false
+description = "Allows Add Parameter to the access created for a supplier" icon = "fa-cog" weight = 3 alwaysopen = false
 +++

-Add Parameter is an optional plugin and allows for paramenters to be added to accesses used by different suppliers at a request level.
+Add Parameter is an optional plugin that allows parameters to be added to accesses used by different suppliers at a request level.

 ## Add Parameter {#addparameter}